Last Updated on

 On Arena you draft against bots, just like on Draftsim.
 The MTGA bots are patient and don’t mind waiting.
-They have nowhere to go anyway, so there is no time-limit.
-Read the cards, or read a book, it doesn’t matter.
-When you’re ready to make your pick the bots will be there waiting.
-This gives you a great opportunity to look through the cards you’ve picked, check for synergies, weigh your options, so take advantage of it and take your time.
+They have nowhere to go anyway, so there is no time limit.
+Read the cards or read a book, it doesn’t matter.
+When you’re ready to make your pick, the bot will still be there waiting.
+This gives you a great opportunity to look through the cards you’ve picked, check for synergies, and weigh your options, so take advantage of it and take your time.

 And if you’re really stuck on a pick, you can always ask your friends or the Draftsim Discord for advice.

 Within a BO1 match there is also no clock, as there is in MTGO, for instance.
 Instead they work with an hourglass symbol that shows you how many ‘time-outs’ you have.
+We talk about this a bit in our Reporting Players article as well.
 When you make quick decisions in a game and pass quickly, you’re saving time, literally.
-You will get more hourglasses and have more time to make decisions later when you might need it.
+You’ll get more hourglasses and have more time to make decisions later when you might need it.

 It looks like a fuse (or rope) that is slowly burning up from right to left.
 If you have more than one, you can use them all.
 But when you don’t have any left and it runs out, your turn will auto-pass to your opponent.
 If you do this again you automatically concede the game.

-As long as you make reasonable decisions and don’t take overly long you should have no trouble completing games.
+As long as you make reasonable decisions and don’t take too long, you should have no trouble completing games.
 So there’s no need to worry, just play at a decent pace and don’t prolong the game unnecessarily.

 If you happen to not feel like drafting, or disconnect during a draft, don’t worry.
 Arena remembers where you were in the draft or between matches and once you get back online it should start where you left off.

-During a match this isn’t the case though.
-If you happen to experience connectivity problems you will start using your time-outs.
-Once they’ve run out, you will start auto-passing as mentioned above and eventually lose the game and/or match.
-So, as long as you are in-between matches you are safe from anything happening to where you were, but during a game disconnecting does have repercussions, e.g. you losing the game or match.
+This isn’t the case during a match, though.
+If you happen to experience connectivity problems you’ll start using your time-outs.
+Once they’ve run out, you’ll start auto-passing as mentioned above and eventually lose the game and/or match.
+So, as long as you are in-between matches, you’re safe from anything happening to where you were.
+But disconnecting during a game does have repercussions e.g., you losing the game or match.

-As of May 2019, you now can run out of total match time in a BO3 match.
-Please see here for more details.
+As of May 2019, you can run out of total match time in a BO3 match.
+See WotC’s State of the Beta announcement from May 2019 for more details.

 Now that you know you’re drafting against bots, it seems like a good time to mention that drafting against the Arena bots is very different than drafting against actual humans.
-The reason for this is that the bots make different picks and seem to have certain preferences for some cards, or even colors, and disregard others almost always.
+This is because bots make different picks and seem to have certain preferences for some cards, or even colors, and disregard others almost always.
 This allows you to make picks and even build decks that most likely wouldn’t happen in real life.

-This is because the bots seem to let slip past them a lot of the cards that are needed for these decks to become very viable, which would not happen in real life.
-Some of the synergies represented in these cards is something people tend to pick up on and will not get passed in the numbers that have been seen on MTG Arena.
+Bots let a lot of the cards that are needed for these decks slip past them, which would not happen in real life.
+Some of the synergies represented in these is something that people tend to pick up on and will not get passed in the numbers that have been seen on MTG Arena.

-The point to all this is that you can take advantage of these weird swings and turn your deck from mediocre to amazing by figuring out these ‘defects’ of the bots.
+The point to all this is that you can take advantage of these weird swings and turn your deck from mediocre to amazing by figuring out the bots’ current defects, so to speak.
 One way to do this is to try your own hand at it as you draft, another is to keep an eye on the web to what people are posting to get a whiff of what both bots and humans alike are up to on Arena.